madeofpendletonwool/PinePods/README.md

 ## Testing

 I try and maintain an instance of Pinepods that's publicly accessible for testing over at [pinepods.online](https://pinepods.online).
 Feel free to make an account there and try it out before making your own server instance.
-This is not intended as a permanant method of using Pinepods and it's expected you run your own server and so accounts will often be deleted from here.
+This is not intended as a permanant method of using Pinepods and it's expected you run your own server so accounts will often be deleted from there.

 ## Installing
 There's potentially a few steps to getting Pinepods fully installed as after you get your server up and running fully.
 You can also install the client editions of your choice.
 The server install of Pinepods runs a server and a browser client over a port of your choice in order to be accessible on the web.
 With the client installs you simply give your install a specific url to connect to the database and then sign in.